Pulling the Bill Ripken FF Error from 1989 Fleer Wax Boxes

 1989 Fleer #616 Bill Ripken FF Error

-If you want to pull a 1989 Fleer Bill Ripken #616 FF Error card from a pack, here is what you need to do.
-You have to buy a case, or an authenticated box from a trusted source, with the right provenance.
+Now, if you want to pull a 1989 Fleer Bill Ripken #616 FF Error card from a pack, you need to buy a case or an authenticated box from a trusted source with the right provenance.

 1989 Fleer Baseball Case – Code 83422